vispz/psvishnu91.github.io/_posts/programming_notes/2022-11-24-python-containers.md

 expected to the exotic data strucutre realm of

 1. Balanced binary tree
-2. Heap or a Priority Queue
+2. Heap or a PriorityQueue
 3. Queue/Stack
 4. Tries
 5. Bloom filters

 AFAIK there are no standard implementations for Tries and bloom filters in Python, hence I will merely iterate on implementing the remaining datastructures.
-As a bonus, I have included the bisect library which provides fast binary search.
+As a bonus, I have included
+- the bisect library which provides fast binary search.
+- an implementation of a disjoint union set

 ### `sortedcontainers` library